 Type → Number

-In this way, the icons will appear in the Symbol column where Green is indicating that there are no Blank cells, Yellow represents only 1 Blank cell in that row, and finally Red is for 2 or more Blank cells.
+The icons will appear in the Symbol column, where Green indicates that there are no Blank cells, Yellow represents only 1 Blank cell in that row, and Red is for 2 or more Blank cells.

 Read More: Excel Conditional Formatting Icon Sets Based on Another Cell